embedr-finance/embedr-sui-contracts/README.md

 # Embedr Protocol

+> [!WARNING]
+> This project is still in development and is not ready for production use.
+Use at your own risk.

 ## Overview

 Embedr Protocol is a decentralized lending/borrowing protocol built on the [Sui Network](https://sui.io/).
 Smart contracts are written with the [Move language](https://move-book.com/).